NAL-i5K/remap-gff3/README.md

   -tmp_ID, --tmp_identifier
                         Generate a unique temporary identifier for all the feature in the input gff3 files.
+(Default: False) -summary, --summary_report
+                        Generate a document that summarizes the change in feature types after remapping and lists the removed features
-(Default: False) -chain CHAIN_FILE, --chain_file CHAIN_FILE
+  -chain CHAIN_FILE, --chain_file CHAIN_FILE
                         Input a ready-made chain file.
   -tmp, --temp          Store all the intermediate files/temporary files into